 A directory that celebrates and highlights Asian & Pacific Islander creatives.

 ARRAY is dedicated to the amplification of independent films by people of color and women filmmakers globally.
-ARRAY CREW features an inclusive database of people available for hire in television and film.
+ARRAY CREW features an inclusive database of people available for hire in television and film. *As of April 2021, they’ve added Portland to their locations.

 A platform devoted to showcasing Black creativity and normalizing representation in the ad industry.
 Find Directors, Editors, and DPs/Cinematographers.